-Director: Robert Gordon BA (La Trobe), MA (S Fraser), PhD (Br Col), 778.782.4305 Tel, 778.782.4140 Fax; crc@sfu.ca
+Director: William Glackman BA (Cal), MA, Ph.D.
+(S Fraser), Associate Professor, Associate Director of Graduate Programs, and Director Criminology Research Centre, 778.782.4041 Tel, 778.782.4140 Fax; crc@sfu.ca

 The Criminology Research Centre was established in 1978 to facilitate criminological research by faculty and graduate students.
 Funds to establish and maintain the centre were provided by the Solicitor General of Canada for the first 15 years of operation.
 Since that time, grants and contracts obtained by School of Criminology faculty from provincial, federal and private sources have maintained the centre at a minimal level.
 Currently, the centre operates largely as an administrative unit for funding received by faculty of the School.
-Funding to pay the salary of an administrator is derived from these sources.
+Funding to pay the part time salary of an administrator is derived from these sources.
 In addition, a modest library is maintained for the use of the Simon Fraser University community.